Book Research Interest

 Jayanta Sadhu (BUET), Maneesha Rani Saha, Dr. Rifat Shahriyar (Professor, BUET)

-Accepted in 5th Workshop on Gender Bias in Natural Language Processing at ACL 2024
+Accepted at 5th Workshop on Gender Bias in Natural Language Processing at ACL 2024

 April 2024 - July 2024